Seasonal Guide to Northern Territory

 When it rains, it pours…

-So while you can expect the rain to pour.
-Traditionally, the shifts in these seasons were an influence on the indigenous lifestyle.
-It would have affected the bush tucker, ceremonies, and hunting patterns, which would align with this cycle.
+Typically, the shifts in these seasons are an influence on the indigenous lifestyle.
+The seasons affect the bush tucker, ceremonies, and hunting patterns, which would align with this cycle.

-Dragonflies at the beginning of the Dry Season, for example, would signify that waterhole swimming was safe to do.
-Or perhaps you’re looking for magpie geese to return to the floodplains.
+For example, seeing dragonflies at the beginning of the Dry Season would signify that waterhole swimming was safe to do.

 Stay hydrated…